keycloak-competence-center/keycloak-signature/SPECIFICATION.md

 Keycloak Signature Extension
 ===

 The Keycloak Signature Extension gives Keycloak the ability to sign any values, after the user has "re-authenticated" himself.
-If the credentials are valid, Keycloak will return a JWT including the payload which should have been signed.
+If the credentials are valid, Keycloak will response with a signed JWT including the payload.

 Specification
 ===

 > [!NOTE]
 > **This document is a draft and is still being edited.**

 This extension can be used in 3 different ways: